-BHR or CHL # Type of Property Location Heritage Recognition Description of Known or Potential Cultural Heritage Value or Interest (CHVI) Constructed in 1959, the Church on the Rock is a one-storey contemporary vernacular brick structure clad in stucco with a concrete foundation and a fl and gable roof.
-BHR 53 Place of Worship 2149 Upper James Street, Glanbrook; Church on the Rock Inventoried The property defines, maintains and supports the City of Hamilton's views or protecting and recognizing the important role that places of worship play in community life.
+BHR or CHL # Type of Property Location Heritage Recognition Description of Known or Potential Cultural Heritage Value or Interest (CHVI) Photographs/Digital Image Constructed in 1959, the Church on the Rock is a one-storey contemporary vernacular brick structure clad in stucco with a concrete foundation and a flat and gable roof.
+BHR 53 Place of Worship 2149 Upper James Street, Glanbrook; Church on the Rock Inventoried The property defines, maintains and supports the City of Hamilton's views of protecting and recognizing the important role that places of worship play in community life.
 The subject property is the location of the former Pioneer Memorial public school, which has been demolished.
-BHR 54 R ames Registered Non-Designated; Hamilton Rapid Trapsit Arl life community life.
-The subject property is the location of the former Pioneer Memorial public school, which has been demolished.
 Although the residence on the property is recorded in the City's Inventory to have been constructed in 1842, MPAC data lists the date as 1873.
 Glanbrook Historical Society research indicates that Asa Choate purchased the property in the 1860s and thereafter built the residence (2007b).
-The one-storey brick Regency style building features a hipped roof and belvedere with a single storey summer kitchen addition at the rear with a Residence 2235 Upper James Street, Glanbrook belvedere with a single storey summer kitchen addition at the rear with a gable roof.
+BHR 54 Residence 2235 Upper James Street, Glanbrook Registered Non-Designated; Hamilton Rapid Transit A-Line CHAR (ASI, 2012) The one-storey brick Regency style building features a hipped roof and belvedere with a single storey summer kitchen addition at the rear with a gable roof.
 An external brick chimney is located on the north elevation and the main entrance on the façade includes sidelights, a transom, the original door and porch pediment.
 A line of new brick at the top of the wall plates suggests that the roof of the summer kitchen has been raised, however the original structure appears little altered.
 The house sits on fieldstone footings on a slight rise of land amid cultivated fields.
-The property retains some BHR 55 Residence 2254 Upper James Street, Glanbrook Inventoried; Twenty Road West Plan of Subdivision in Glanbrook CHSR (Golder, 2019); City of Hamilton AEGD Windshield Survey (2021) Constructed in 1955, the one-storey wood frame bungalow is part of a streetscape of small-to-medium-scale residences from the mid-twentieth century all built on similar sized lots with uniform setbacks from Upper Jame Street.
+The property retains some mature deciduous trees to the north, south and east of the building.
+238 BHR 55 Residence 2254 Upper James Street, Glanbrook Inventoried; Twenty Road West Plan of Subdivision in Glanbrook CHSR (Golder, 2019); City of Hamilton AEGD Windshield Survey (2021) Constructed in 1955, the one-storey wood frame bungalow is part of a streetscape of small-to-medium-scale residences from the mid-twentieth century all built on similar sized lots with uniform setbacks from Upper James Street.
 In this case, the residence was constructed in the post-war boom.
-It a remnant of the development of the area as it transitioned from rural properties and farm complexes to a peri-urban landscape with commercial enterprises.
+It is a remnant of the development of the area as it transitioned from rural properties and farm complexes to a peri-urban landscape with commercial enterprises.
 The residence is boarded and vacant.
+CONTRACTOR STATE OF THE PARTY O